Today, Al Neyadi is engaging in a live interview with the audience.

 Amna Al Ketbi (Dubai)

 Today, Sultan Al Neyadi, the Emirati astronaut, is making a direct call from the International Space Station at 2:30 pm.
 An exceptional meeting will be organized with the attendees to participate in the event at the Dubai Opera.
-The meeting will provide a unique opportunity to communicate and interact with the astronaut by asking questions to learn more about the details of his mission aboard the International Space Station, the experiments that he will conduct and the desired benefits from them, as these meetings are a window from which space exploration lovers look at the details of the historical mission that the Emirati astronaut is engaged in.
+The meeting will provide a unique opportunity to communicate and interact with the astronaut by asking questions to learn more regarding the details of his mission aboard the International Space Station, the experiments that he will conduct and the desired benefits from them, as these meetings are a window from which space exploration lovers look at the details of the historical mission that the Emirati astronaut is engaged in.
 Etisalat will also be organized periodically, all over the UAE.
 Al-Neyadi shares with the audience the experiences of his scientific mission aboard the International Space Station, by conducting specialized research on tissue chips related to the functions of the heart and brain, followed by tests of “science above genes”, which deals with the process of changing gene activity, which will be conducted in the Columbus laboratory. , up to the third test of “plant biology”, which helps in understanding the growth of plants in space, while this will be done in the “Fiji Garden” laboratory, which is the unit for building plant life at the International Station.
 From 200 scientific experiments during their mission, in addition to 19 scientific studies of his own, which Sultan will carry out in cooperation with global space agencies.
 Scientific research aims to prepare for human exploration outside low Earth orbit, and then benefit from its results in various life sciences on Earth. combustion of specific materials in microgravity, tissue chip research on heart, brain and cartilage function, and a survey that will collect microbial samples from outside the space station.

 Compact housing units